danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 I look at myself in the mirror and wonder
 When did I lose himself?
 Could I’ve done something better?
-They say that the road to heaven feels like hell —
+They say the road to heaven is paved like hell —
 and Lord,
 I don't think I'll withstand.
 I wish for ignorance